superstreamlabs/memphis.js/README.md

         ackWaitSec: 15, // defaults to 15
         asyncProduce: true // defaults to true.
 For better performance.
 The client won't block requests while waiting for an acknowledgment.
         headers: headers, // defults to empty
-        msgId: 'id' // defaults to null
+        msgId: 'id', // defaults to null
-});
+        producerPartitionKey: "key" // produce to specific partition.defaults to null });
 ```